tonymm81/web_page/client/README.md

 Now forecast component is working.
 In client side we get the data from batabase dependin on searchword.
 If database hav the user choosen location, then it returns an old data. otherwise we get new forecast from api in backend router called apiForecastRouter.ts.

 Plan: I have to make i datetime if clause.
 There i will compare, if the database values are too old, lets search the new forecast.

+## version 152
+bug: apiNews.ts have empty object error bug.
+But i have to go get some sleep..

 ## npm installs in this project: